Freelancer-Sirius-Revival/FLSR/resources/frc/readme.txt

 Extract the resources in INFILE to OUTFILE.
 OUTFILE will either be INFILE.frc (in the PATH directory, replacing the extension) or OUTFILE (appending ".frc" if no extension is present).
 Multiple INFILEs (and OUTFILEs) are allowed, but all will use the same set of options.
-By default, an ANSI (Windows-1252) file is created; use "-u" to generate a Unicode (UTF-16) file.
+By default, a system ANSI file is created;
+use "-u" to generate a Unicode (UTF-16) file.
 No line will be longer than WIDTH, which is the current buffer width by default.
 String resources (names) will be indented by nine spaces and HTML resources (infocards) will use one tab (assumed to be eight spaces).
-Use INDENT to choose your own margins - positive to use spaces, negative to set the tab size (e.g. "-i 10" will use ten spaces; "-i -10" will use one tab, assumed to be ten spaces).
+Use INDENT to choose your own margins - positive to use spaces, negative to set the tab size (e.g. "-i 10" will use ten spaces;
+"-i -10" will use one tab, assumed to be ten spaces).
 Strings will never use less than nine spaces.
 Standard DLLs will always use the appropriate identifier (e.g. "New York" in NameResources will use 196609, not 1); use "-r" to indicate the identifier for your custom DLL.
 It uses the position of the DLL within freelancer.ini's [Resources] section (e.g. NameResources is "-r 3").
-Subsequent DLLs will increase POS by one (e.g. "res2frc -r 7 custom1 custom2" is
-effectively "res2frc -r 7 custom1 -r 8 custom2").
+Subsequent DLLs will increase POS by one (e.g. "res2frc -r 7 custom1 custom2" is effectively "res2frc -r 7 custom1 -r 8 custom2").